 The technician will review the urine also on its clarity - whether it is cloudy, turbid, clear.
-Healthy urine can still be cloudy or turbid if contaminated with substances such as sperm or prostatic fluid, skin cells, asymptomatic urine crystals, mucus or personal hygiene products.
+Healthy urine can still be cloudy or turbid if contaminated with substances such as male reproductive fluid or prostatic fluid, skin cells, asymptomatic urine crystals, mucus or personal hygiene products.
 However, cloudiness could also be an indicator of a health condition or infection since it can also be caused by the presence of bacteria or red or white blood cells in the urine.

 The visual examination is only part of the story in urinalysis, to identify which substances are present, it is necessary to perform further chemical and microscopic tests on the urine.

-The chemical examination is usually performed in the laboratory using test strips with rows of test pads called reagent strips.
+The chemical examination is usually performed in the laboratory using urine test strips with rows of test pads called reagents.
 Each pad on the urine test strip contains a different chemical that will change colour to indicate the presence of specific substances in your urine.
 The colour indicates whether a small or large amount of the substance has been detected.
-The strip test results are often read by the technician; however, sometimes the reading is automated to prevent errors of interpretation and timing since each pad colour needs to be analysed at the correct time (ranging from a few seconds to minutes dependent on the reaction it is detecting) to ensure accurate results.
+The results are often read by the technician; however, sometimes the reading is automated to prevent errors of interpretation and timing since each pad colour needs to be analysed at the correct time (ranging from a few seconds to minutes dependent on the reaction it is detecting) to ensure accurate results.

 What does the chemical examination test for?